Last Updated on May 4, 2021 by EDA-admin

 What is the European Dyslexia Association?

-The EDA currently has regional and national Effective Members in 21 EU countries plus Switzerland, San Marino and Norway and Adherent member organisations; in all 40 member organisations in 24 European countries (List of members):
+The EDA currently has regional and national Effective Members in 21 EU countries plus Switzerland, San Marino, Turkey and Norway and Adherent member organisations; in all 40 member organisations in 25 European countries (see our list of members):

 The EDA is a Non-Governmental Organisation (NGO) in official relation with UNESCO; a Full Member of the European Disability Forum (EDF); and has Consultative Status with the International Federation of Library Associations (IFLA).